 Chilaquiles Rojos (Traditional Mexican Breakfast Dish)

-- 10 ripe Roma tomatoes
+- 10 ripe Roma tomatoes, quartered

-- 8 serrano chiles, whole, stem removed
+- 8 serrano chiles, left whole, stems removed

 - 5 cloves garlic, peeled

 - 1 white onion, peeled and quartered

 - 3 ounces chopped fresh cilantro, plus cilantro sprigs for serving

 - 6 ounces tortilla chips, strips or squares are best

 - 6 ounces sour cream

 - 12 ounces crumbled queso fresco cheese or panela cheese

 - Prepared guacamole, for serving